sunnykrGupta/sunnykrGupta.github.io/content/articles/managing-fleets-kubernetes.md

 Author: Sunny Kr Gupta
 Status: published

 > Couple of months ago, we were tackling challenges with scalability of system and were in pursuit of finding right orchestration tools which can help in scaling system quickly.
-This draft is outline of things we have tried and learned along the way.
+This draft is outline of things we have tried and learned along the way, , most of things might sound familiar to you.
 A Quick glance of things we came across while building fleet on Kubernetes.

 We started exploring popular project managed by Google for orchestration management, **[Kubernetes](https://kubernetes.io/)** for DevOps.
 Starting with two weeks of learning curves, we get our working staging system in _kubes_ (kubernetes in short) and did small working setup to visualize the power of this orchestration framework.